To tell our birth stories…

 I walked around our tiny apartment a little, but stayed mostly in the bedroom where I could rest on the bed during each contraction.
 Due to the intensely critical nature of the situation, Kim and Hannah advised me to alternate between a number of strategic positions throughout the course of my labor, which ended up lasting about fourteen hours.
 As labor continued to intensify, we all moved to the living room where I could transition between lying sideways on the couch and kneeling on hands and knees.
 At the request of Kim, Carol Busse, one of several chiropractors who provided great care throughout my pregnancy, actually came to my home to help adjust my alignment one more time, just before I reached the transition stage.

 Then, for the final and most intense hours of labor, the four of us returned to the bedroom.
 And it was while I was on the birth stool that we first got to see our baby’s adorable little foot for the very first time!
 Even though the end stages of labor were, of course, the most challenging in every way, seeing our baby for the very first time was the exact motivation I needed to persevere through to the end.
 Due to the baby’s breech position, it was absolutely essential for me to save as much energy as possible and to resist the urge to push until the baby was low enough that pushing would usher him into the world all at once.
 Suffice it to say, consciously fighting the natural urge to push was one of the most overwhelming, exhausting, and comprehensively taxing things I’ve ever endured, but I was constantly aware of the danger that we’d be facing if I ran out of energy too soon.
 It felt like an eternity before more than his foot was visible, though it actually took about two hours.
-As the critical moments of pushing neared, we moved from the birth stool to the bed and stayed there for the remainder of the birth.
-Then, it became apparent that his other foot would be next to present itself (rather than his bottom as we had desperately hoped would come next), and the overwhelming gravity of the situation just kept mounting.
+As the critical moments of pushing neared, we moved from the birth stool to hands and knees on the bed where it soon became apparent that his other foot would be next part of our son to present itself.

-Then, as Brenton’s little torso became visible, we realized that his hands were stretched far over his head, which necessitated Kim and Hannah pulling his arms down and out of the way, one at a time.
+Then, as Brenton’s little torso became visible, we realized that his hands were stretched far over his head which necessitated Kim and Hannah pulling his arms down and out of the way, one at a time.
 To accomplish that, as well as to turn him from posterior to anterior (his back was lined up with my back as his legs came down), Kim had me shift from my hands and knees to my back at the edge of the bed.
-Once his body was turned and his arms were released, we had to address the fact that our worst fear was materializing after all: his head wasn’t flexed well enough to come as quickly as we wanted it to, so his cord was being compressed by his now-trapped head.
-I shifted back to hands and knees, and Hannah and Kim took measures to flex his head, rushing against the clock in an attempt to restore his oxygen.
+Once his body was turned and his arms were released, we had to address the fact that his head wasn’t flexed well enough to come as quickly as we wanted it to.
+I shifted back to hands and knees, and Hannah and Kim took measures to flex his head, rushing against his ticking clock.
 Though his head wasn’t fully born, Kim had drawn Brent’s face into the open with a fingertip in his mouth, and I’ll never forget the surge of relief I felt as my husband encouraged me that the baby was, in fact, attempting to breathe.

 And then, at 9:53 p.m., he was born!
 Even after everything that had just happened, it was actually the next four minutes that were the most intense of my entire life.
 Our precious little baby—who we could now see was a boy!—lay there on the bed, purple and stunned.
 But within a fraction of a second, his Grandma Kim set to work resuscitating him while his Aunt Hannah faithfully monitored his heart tones.
 Meanwhile, Paul and I joined together in letting him know we were there with him and that we loved him, touching him, praying over him, and telling him everything would be okay.
 And God remained faithful in protecting us all as our precious Brenton started to breathe for himself!
 Soon after, his little cries were the most beautiful sound in all the world.